top of page

 Underwater Noise Pollution: Monitoring and Impact

 Anthropogenic (man-made) noise is one of the most pervasive symptoms of human activities.
 It is expected to increase worldwide and ecological impact remains unclear, especially in freshwaters.
 We use a multi-scale approach with highly controlled experiments in aquariums to study behavioural responses to noise and controlled experiments in mesocosms to test whether these individual responses spread to the community and disturb ecosystem processes.
+Our approaches are also tested on coral reef fishes.
 We compare tolerance to noise between invasive and native species.
-We also use passive acoustic monitoring to quantify nautical activity and understand the phenology of noise pollution (POLLUSON project).
+We also use passive acoustic monitoring to quantify nautical activity and understand the phenology of noise pollution.

 Aquatic Invasive Species: Impact Prediction and Mitigation

 Risk assessment is critical to manage invasive species and reliable methods are needed to identify likely future invaders and to predict their ecological impact.
 Predation by invasive species has been shown to significantly contribute to biodiversity loss in aquatic habitats.
 We work on the use of the functional response approach (modeling the relationship between ressource use and ressource availability) to assess the trophic impact of invasive species.
 However, a big gap in terms of complexity remains between lab experiments and the field.
 To promote extrapolation of lab results to natural populations, we investigate context dependencies, testing whether functional response comparisons are robust to various environmental (biotic and abiotic) factors.
-Regarding mitigation, we work on the use of acoustic lures to selectively catch and remove invasive species like the round goby.
+Regarding mitigation, we develop acoustic-based approaches to help species management.

 Host-Parasite Interactions: Eco-Evolutionary Implications